Table Of Content

 Install

 All versions of the plug-in provide an installation program.
-Follow the steps of the wizard to install the plug-in on your machine.
-During the installation you will be asked where you want the plug-in(s) to be installed.
-For the VST version you should install the plug-in inside the VST plug-ins folder used by your host application(s).
+Follow the steps of the wizard to install the software on your machine.
+During the installation you will be asked where you want the software to be installed.
+For the VST version, you should install the plug-in inside the VST plug-ins folder used by your host application(s).
 The default path set in the installer should work for most applications, but you should check your host software documentation to know where it looks for VST plug-ins.
+For other plug-in types, you should just use the standard path.

 Some applications will not automatically rescan the new plug-ins, so you might have to force a refresh of the plug-ins list.